idvorkin/idvorkin.github.io/_d/taxes.md

 #### Uncovered vs Covered

-As with buying a  put option, you don't need to own the stock to sell the option (this is called uncovered), however this can cost you a lot of money.
-Imagine you sold a put option for 1$, but the stock drops to 10$, at this point you need to buy the stock for 10$, and then sell it for 100$, when this happens you'll lose 90$, and gain 1$, giving a **net loss of 89$**.
+As with buying a put option, you don't need to own the stock to sell the option (this is an uncovered put), however this can cost you a lot of money.
+Imagine you sold a put option for 1$, but the stock drops 85$ to 15$, at this point you need to buy the stock for 15$, and then sell it for 100$, when this happens you'll lose 85, and gain 1$, giving a **net loss of 84$**.

 #### Selling your options early